athena-framework/website/docs/cookbook/exclusion_strategies.md

 #
 # This step is mainly to globally enable our exclusion strategy.
 # An alternate solution would be to have some global context factory
-# method that would return a new `ART::Context` object with or without
+# method that would return a new `ATH::Context` object with or without
 # the exclusion strategy applied to it that could be provided to the default serializer.
 #
 # This implementation was also chosen to demonstrate how default services can be extended by wrapping
 # them in customer logic.
 In the future the Decorator pattern could also be added to the DI component.
 @[ADI::Register(alias: Athena::Serializer::SerializerInterface)]
 struct CustomSerializer
   include ASR::SerializerInterface